 - Participants can genuinely remain anonymous by using a fake screen name and not turning their webcam on.

 - Individuals have more options.
 If they join an online meeting and find the group isn’t working for them, they have countless more to choose from.
-Additionally, for people who work odd work hours, online meetings provide options that fit any schedule.
+Additionally, for people who work odd hours, online meetings provide options that fit any schedule.

 2. Listen for Compatibility

 Your AA sponsor will be someone you spend a lot of time with and get comfortable with.
-So, you want to find someone compatible with your personality.
+So you want to find someone compatible with your personality.
 When you attend meetings and listen to individuals share their stories, listen for two things: compatibility in character and experiences.

-First, you want to make sure you’ll get along with the person you’re trusting to guide you through your AA recovery.
+Make sure you’ll get along with the person you’re trusting to guide you through your AA recovery.
 If you don’t like them as a person, you won’t want to reach out to them in a time of need.

 3. Participate